Crypto Custody Options for Offshore Trusts

 Hardware Wallet Custody

-Hardware wallets eliminate exchange counterparty risk entirely.
-The cryptocurrency exists on the blockchain, and only the person holding the private keys can move it.
-No exchange, custodian, or third party can freeze, seize, or lose the assets through institutional failure.
+Because the cryptocurrency exists on the blockchain and only the person holding the private keys can move it, no exchange, custodian, or third party can freeze, seize, or lose the assets through institutional failure.

 Institutional Custody

-A regulated digital asset custodian holds the cryptocurrency on behalf of the LLC or directly on behalf of the trust.
-Institutional custodians include specialized firms like BitGo and Fireblocks, as well as traditional financial institutions like Fidelity Digital Assets that have expanded into crypto custody.
+Institutional custody places the cryptocurrency with a regulated digital asset custodian that holds private keys in segregated cold storage on behalf of the LLC or trust.
+Custodians in this space include firms like BitGo (which received an OCC national trust bank charter in 2025), Fireblocks, and Fidelity Digital Assets.
 Some Cook Islands trustee companies have partnerships with institutional custodians that integrate directly into the trust’s administration.

-Multi-Signature Custody
+Multi-Signature and Multi-Party Computation Custody

 A blended approach is common.
 The LLC can hold some assets on an exchange for active management and other assets in a hardware wallet or institutional custody for long-term storage.
 The operating agreement should document which assets are held where and what custody protocol applies to each category.
 The trustee should receive regular reporting on custody allocation so the trust’s records match the actual holdings.